deepakbtechit/targetProject/README.md

 start Kafka server - bin/kafka-server-start.sh config/server.properties

 Navigate to the project folder and execute the below command in the terminal.
--> docker-compose up
+-> docker-compose up and
--> ./gradlew bootRun
+- Run "TargetProductApplication" class or ./gradlew bootrun(in Terminal) to start the application

 #Endpoints: